KazKozDev/speech-studio/README.md

 ## 100% Free

 No limits on synthesis count, text length, or downloads.

-Use for commercial projects, YouTube, education - completely free.
+## Disclaimer

+This project uses Microsoft Edge TTS through an open-source library.
+It's designed for **personal, educational, and non-commercial use only**.

+For commercial projects and production use, please use the official **Microsoft Azure Speech Services API**, which requires a paid subscription.
+This ensures proper licensing and reliability.

+The edge-tts library is community-maintained and not officially supported by Microsoft.